Designing a Warm Rustic Modern Living Room

 Invest in an oversized sectional in a performance linen or a soft, durable velvet.
 Look for pieces with generous proportions and down-filled cushions that truly envelop you.
 Pair with a substantial ottoman that can double as extra seating or a footrest.
 It’s about creating an irresistible haven.

-• This is where personality shines.
+This is where personality shines.
 We love hand-thrown ceramic vases, perhaps a trio of varying heights on a mantel, or a collection of woven baskets for texture and storage.
 Artwork should be understated—think abstract landscapes or botanical prints in simple frames.
 When styling, we often apply the 3-5-7 rule: grouping items in odd numbers feels more organic and less contrived.
-For instance, three unique pottery pieces on a shelf, five different sized cushions on a sofa, or seven varied plants clustered in a corner.
-It sounds simple, but most people forget this trick; it creates an effortlessly composed look, making a warm rustic modern living room feel truly curated and lived-in.
+For instance, three unique pottery pieces on a shelf, five different sized cushions on a sofa, or seven varied plants clustered in a corner. this trick; it creates an effortlessly composed look, making a warm rustic modern living room feel truly curated and lived-in.

 FAQ